 Mat-Su Regional Medical Center “Category A”

 Five seats on the 10-seat Mat-Su Regional Medical Center (MSRMC) Board of Directors are filled by Mat-Su Health Foundation (MSHF) representatives.
 These “Category A” Board Members help set the mission, vision and values of the hospital.
 They look critically at what services are needed for the Borough’s fast-growing population and ensure that public education programs and charity care levels match community need.
-The MSHF seats on the MSRMC board are held by MSHF President/CEO Elizabeth Ripley, Ken Kincaid and MSHF board members Dr. Barb Doty, Greg Jones, and Teri Namtvedt.
+The MSHF seats on the MSRMC board are held by MSHF President/CEO Elizabeth Ripley, Bill Finley and MSHF board members Dr. Barb Doty, Greg Jones, and Teri Namtvedt.

 DR. BARB DOTY